carousell/laptop/README.md

 Install
 -------

-## Common Engineering Setup
+## Step 1: Common Engineering Setup

-Run this first, regardless of the platform you work on.
+*Run this first*, regardless of the platform you work on.

 ```
 sh mac -dev 2>&1 | tee ~/laptop.log
 ```

+## Step 2: Platform Specific Setup

 ### For Android Development